-Boarding was also simple and quick for the whole Boeing 787-9, however I noticed they didn’t provide the usual premium economy seats always seen in this type of aircraft.
+Boarding was also simple and quick for the whole Boeing 787-9, I noticed they didn’t provide the usual premium economy seats always seen in this type of aircraft.

 Restrooms were again typical of this aircraft, however only one in front and one in back.
 Soap, lotion and incense products were from Molton Brown London.